ajtran303/react_state_ts/article-carousel.md

 Click on the "Next Article" and "Previous Article" buttons.
 Do the articles change as expected?
 If they do, good job!

+***Note:*** When the state variable is updated, it triggers a re-render to display the changes in the UI!

 ## Bonus

 There is a "bug" in this implementation!
 Clicking "too much" of one button will cause the articles to disappear.
 You can "reset" the state of the app by refreshing the page.

-What is causing this behavior?
+What is causing this unexpected behavior?
 How might you squash this bug?

 There is one approach you might take in the first [independent challenge](/lesson-plan.md#independent-challenges) of the lesson plan.
 If you want a hint, go there and see the next requirements.